DataBiosphere/duos-ui/DEVNOTES.md

 127.0.0.1	local.dsde-dev.broadinstitute.org
 ```

 Download cert files from dev project (requires access to correct project - see [DUOS team members](https://github.com/orgs/DataBiosphere/teams/duos) for more specifics).
-Cert files are regenerated on a 3-month rotation so these will need to be updated when they are expired:
+Cert files are regenerated on a 3-month rotation so these will need to be updated when they are expired.
+The following commands need to be done on the Broad VPN.
 ```shell
 gcloud container clusters get-credentials --zone us-central1-a --project <project> terra-dev kubectl -n local-dev get secrets local-dev-cert -o 'go-template={{ index .data "tls.crt" | base64decode }}' > server.crt